 You will need:

-Paper bags: You can buy some like these but I tend to just use the ones from the bakery aisle in the supermarket
+Paper bags: You can buy some like these* although I’ve also used the ones in Morrisons

 Paper Bag Haircuts:

 I’ve made a video for this craft which you can watch in this post.
 Prefer written instructions?
 No problem, you’ll find them underneath.